RealSelf: Consumers

+Doctors and Medical Practices

-RealSelf operates on a commercial model and allows any doctor with a medical license to have a profile.
-This means physicians that have not trained in plastic surgery can claim a RealSelf profile.
+RealSelf operates on a commercial model and allows doctors with active, valid medical licenses to have a profile.
+Physicians must meet RealSelf's standards for board certification to claim a profile.

 The American Board of Medical Specialties and its member boards are the agencies that award board certification once a doctor has completed a residency for a specialty or fellowship for a sub-specialty.
-Board certification does not mean the doctor has completed any plastic surgery training.
+Board certification does not mean the doctor has completed any plastic surgery training, but RealSelf lists each provider's official specialty and board certifications on their profile.

-Doctors publicize their services through their profile, where user- and doctor-generated content is aggregated.
-Doctors can pay for targeted exposure through ads.
+Doctors and practices (including plastic surgery centers, med spas, dermatology offices, and cosmetic dentistry practices) publicize their services through their profile, which aggregates their before and after photos, patient reviews, and answers to consumer questions.
+Doctors and practices can pay for targeted exposure through ads, which are labeled as "Sponsored."

-Doctors have access to free dispute resolution when they think a review violates the site guidelines.
+All doctors with RealSelf profiles have access to free dispute resolution when they think a review violates the review guidelines.
 Doctors cannot pay to alter or remove consumer reviews.

 Organization

+In September 2024, RealSelf announced the hiring of its first female CEO, Minou Clark, who will oversee its global operations.

-In addition to founding RealSelf, Seery serves as Executive Chairman.
+RealSelf's founder, Tom Seery, still serves as Executive Chairman.
 Seery is a frequent speaker at conferences, including meetings of the Aesthetic and Anti-aging Medicine World Congress, the American Society for Aesthetic Plastic Surgery, IMCAS World Congress and the American Society of Plastic Surgeons.
 He is also on the advisory board of Buerck Center for Entrepreneurship at the University of Washington.

 Board members include Andrew Hunt, founder of Warby Parker and Elephant; and Mike Slade of Second Avenue Partners, Judy Verses of Wiley & Sons, Lizette Williams of Facebook.